Overview

 For our example, we selected Ford, Lincoln, Mercury and Ford 2012 Enhanced Diagnostics to install enhanced trouble codes for a 2012 Ford Escape vehicle.

-iOS screen with Ford, Lincoln, Mercury highlighted.iOS screen with Ford 2012 Enhanced Diagnostics highlighted.
+iOS screen showing Get Enhanced OEM Add-ons options.
+The Ford, Lincoln, Mercury option is highlighted.iOS screen with Ford 2012 Enhanced Diagnostics highlighted.

 2. After the enhanced OEM add-ons are installed, your OBDLink adapter will be disconnected.